 Add the Paprika and Black Pepper to the pan, then add the white wine to pan and scrape up any browned bits on the bottom if there are any.
 Next add the chicken broth.
 Cook until it's slightly reduced (2-3 minutes, do not boil).

-Add the vegetables to the top and arrange the Artichoke Hearts and Shrimp on top of everything and garnish with the parsley.
+If you would like to add muscles and clams, you can arrange them in the rice and add the vegetables (if using) to the top and arrange the Artichoke Hearts and Shrimp on top of everything.
 Cover loosely with foil and let everything cook through 5-10 minutes.

-Check to make sure the shrimp is done (it'll have an opaque pinky color).
-Remove the foil, sprinkle with 1/4 cup lemon juice.
+Remove the foil, sprinkle with 1/4 cup lemon juice and and garnish with the parsley.
 Remove from heat; cover with a towel, and let stand 5-10 minutes until it's cool enough to eat.

 Paella is an impressive dish which is typically served Family Style with the pan set in the middle of the table so people can serve themselves.
 Serving is usually done with a spatula or large spoon so they can get to the Socarrat.